Key insights + statistics

 - Drunk driving fatalities by state

-- Drunk driving statistics by age group
+- Drunk driving statistics by age

 - Drunk driving vs. gun violence statistics

 - How does a drunk driving ticket impact car insurance rates?

 - Frequently asked questions about drunk driving

 Drinking and driving is a behavior that endangers lives and increases the insurance costs of drivers across the United States.
 The Zebra set out to explore the current state of American attitudes and behaviors toward drunk driving by conducting a survey of 1500 American drivers to determine their perceptions and self-reported habits.
 Our survey has indicated that in the past year, dangerous behaviors surrounding drunk driving have decreased:

 - 38% of respondents recognize that alcohol has a strong effect on them, while only 30.5% believed this last year in 2020.